-This building used to be known as San Ysidro Commercial Company.
-Built in 1929, it was designed by Louis J. Gill and owned and operated by R.W.
+Built in 1929, this building used to be known as San Ysidro Commercial Company.
+I was designed by Louis J. Gill and owned and operated by R.W.
 Smith, a local San Diego businessman.

 101 West San Ysidro Boulevard

-San Ysidro's public library was built in 1924 in Little Lander's Park.
-It was constructed with a $7,000 donation by Frank Beyer.
+San Ysidro's public library, built in 1924 in Little Lander's Park, was constructed with a $7,000 donation by Frank Beyer.
 Mr. Beyer was a mining engineer, a partner in the Southern California Jockey Club and a philanthropist.
 The construction of the library was just one from his many contributions to San Ysidro and it remains today as one of San Diego's smallest branch libraries.

 114 West Hall Avenue